I’m standing on the scale, reading a few pounds heavier, and I am trying to figure out how to do some damage control.

 This is a dangerous road to start heading down though, because it can become more habitual than originally intended and can lead to serious disordered eating tendencies.

-Skipping meals to make up for excess unhealthy calories is only depriving your body of the good nutrients, vitamins, and energy that it still needs and while it may seem like a quick solution, it is not worth the harm that it could be causing.
+Skipping meals to make up for excess unhealthy calories is only depriving the body of the good nutrients, vitamins, and energy that it still needs.
+While it may seem like a quick solution, it is not worth the harm that it could be causing.

 Don’t be negative about myself